silvanasp/AST/README.md

 # AST
 Python code for classification of environmental sounds.
-Requiremets: import

 # Data
 Environmental sound files are contained in the folder audio in .wav format.

 # Preprocessing
 The preprocessing.py file contains the code for filtering the signals anb computing the spectra using the Mel filter bank.
+Requiremets:
+import os
+import pandas as pd
+import numpy as np
+import scipy.io.wavfile
+import scipy.signal as sps

 # Patching and labeling
 The Patching.py file contains the code for computing 16X16 patches from the original images (spectra) and its corresponding vectorization.